Ted Hose vs Compression Stockings: What's the Difference?

 Compression Level

-Compression socks generally start from 15-20 mmHg (over-the-counter) and can go up to 40-50 mmHg (medical class).
-Depending on your situation, you may consider discussing a prescription for higher-level compression socks, although it’s worth noting that firm compression isn’t for everyone (depending on your health concerns).
+Compression socks pressures generally start from 15-20 mmHg (over the counter) and can go up to 40-50 mmHg (medical class).
+Depending on your situation, consider discussing a prescription for higher-level compression socks.
+It’s worth noting that firm compression isn’t for everyone (depending on your health concerns).

 Design

 As mentioned above, TED hose usually have open toes and are available as a knee-high or thigh-high sock.
-There’s an inspection access point by which doctors can check the patient’s blood circulation, at the toes’ level.
+There is an inspection access point by which doctors can check the patient’s blood circulation at the toes.
 Because they’re not meant for walking around in, TED stockings may slide down your legs and/or bunch up, even when moving around in a hospital bed.

-Conversely, compression socks can be a fashion item, available in many colors and styles.
-The large majority are not prescription-based medical items, but can be easily bought on online or over-the-counter.
-They can be higher or lower rise and you may also find sleeves and footless designs.
-Within the general category of compression socks, there are also graduated compression stockings, where the highest level of compression is at the ankle.
+Conversely, compression socks give you the health benefits of therapeutic compression while also being a stylish fashion item, available in many colors and styles.
+The large majority are not prescription-based medical items, and compression socks or stockings can be easily bought online or over the counter.
+They can be higher or lower rise, and you may also find sleeves and footless designs.
+Within the general category of compression socks, there are also graduated compression stockings.
+Graduated compression applies pressure at the ankle and slowly releases pressure up the leg, which has been found to improve blood flow by this research study.

 Duration of use

 Compression socks can be worn all day every day.
 Some people wear compression socks 24 hours a day and are still comfortable.
-Since compression socks are used preventatively, they can be worn as much or as little as you’d like.
-Many people enjoy the benefits of wearing compression and wear compression socks without the prescription of a doctor.
+Since compression socks are used preventatively, they can be worn as much or as little as you would like.
+Many people enjoy the benefits of wearing compression stockings or compression socks without the prescription of a doctor.
 If you wear your compression socks often, replacing them is important.
 If worn every day, compression socks will need to be replaced every 6 months.

 Who Should Choose TED Hose?